Think about a time when you were successful in learning a new skill.

 Learning is a process and a dance and research has shown us time and time again that it doesn’t happen unless we recognize and support one another; student, teacher and parent.

 Use your child’s IEP to think about their developmental level in each academic area.
 And remember this is a document that changes and grows with your child.
 Remember the math example?
-I believe with the right emotional support and scaffolding, it can get easier (and that’s called a growth mindset!).
+I believe with the right emotional support and scaffolding in teaching, it can get easier (and that’s called a growth mindset!).